-- Question paper will have four units.

-- Examiner will set a total of 8 questions comprising two questions from each unit.

-- Students are required to attempt five questions in all, choosing one question from each unit and fifth question from any unit.
-Question can have sub units.

-- All question carry equal marks.
+- Question paper will have four units. - Examiner will set a total of 8 questions comprising two questions from each unit. - Students are required to attempt five questions in all, choosing one question from each unit and fifth question from any unit.
+Question can have sub unit. - All question carry equal marks.

-- Each question carry 12 marks.